e257-fi/tackler-rs/tackler-cli/README.md

-# Tackler-rs
+# Tackler

-This will be rusty [Tackler](https://github.com/e257-fi/tackler-rs)
+This will be rusty [Tackler](https://tackler.e257.fi/)

-## POC of Tackler grammar with ANTLR parser generator for rust target
+## POC of Tackler's grammar with ANTLR parser generator for rust target

 See [Parser definition](../tackler-core/src/parser/txn_antlr/readme.adoc) for grammar and lexer.